ChilliCream/workshops/crypto2/docs/docs/02-Hot Chocolate/03-Building a foundation/05-Sorting-and-Filtering.md

 ## Summary

 In this last part of this chapter, we have explored what field middleware is and how it enables the paging, filtering, and sorting capabilities of **Hot Chocolate**.
 We have extended our `assets` field to allow custom filters and to sort the dataset by the user.
 We also learned that it's best not to just expose all the fields to the consumer for performance and security reasons.
+Last we learned how to explicitly bind members when extending types.